 Happy Friday and welcome back to the Friday Five 2.0 linkup.
 Link with the ladies of Fairytales and Fitness and me this, and every, Friday!
 This week I’m taking the topic of “fitness trends” in a slightly different direction and heading toward “bucket list.”

 The first time I posted about fitness trends, I told you five I would never try.
 The next time I posted about fitness trends, I pointed out five I wanted to try.
 Interestingly enough, some items were on both lists.
 But since I’ve covered the trends I’m both willing and not willing to tackle, I thought I’d tell you about five awesome activities that are on my bucket list — and should probably be on yours!
+I’ve always loved trying out new activities, especially if it means I can go outside and enjoy the sun.
+Recently a friend introduced me to paintballing and that’s my new favourite activity.
+I’ve even looked at Buying paintball guns so that we can play whenever we like.
+It’s a great way to let off some steam and you’re being active without even noticing!
+I would certainly recommend it to anyone.

 5 Awesome Activities for Your Bucket List